University of Plymouth

 • Psychological approaches and models of intervention

-• Core competence for clinical psychology
+• Core professional and clinical competences for clinical psychologists

 • The Person in Context – Life-span development frameworks